esarvesh11/Simon-Game/README.md

-# Hope you will Enjoy🤩 this Simon Game..👻
+I hope you Enjoy🤩 playing this Simon game...👻